bigboyTaysh/trivare/.ai/api-plan.md

 ### 4.1 Validation Rules by Resource

 #### Users
+- **UserName:**
+  - Required on registration
+  - Minimum length: 3 characters
+  - Maximum length: 50 characters
+  - Can only contain letters, numbers, underscores, and hyphens
 - **Email:**
   - Required on registration
   - Must be valid email format (RFC 5322)